-Copying the work of another and representing it as one's own paper.
+as one's own paper.
+3. Forgery

-Forgery

-Fraudulently writing the name of another person; falsifying time, dates, grades, addresses or other data on school forms.
+Fraudulently writing the name of another person; falsifying time, dates, grades, addresses or other First Offense - Parent contact, up to one-day suspension.
+Subsequent Offense - up to three-day suspension.

-Disruptive Behavior
+4. Disruptive Behavior